BestTimesToVisit.com Logo

 activity

-Discover Ljubljana from a unique perspective with a guided kayaking tour on the Ljubljanica River.
-Paddle past iconic landmarks, explore hidden canals, and enjoy a peaceful escape from the city bustle.
+Explore the Ljubljanica River from a unique perspective with a guided kayaking tour.
+Paddle past iconic bridges and hidden corners, discovering the city's beauty from the water.
 Book in advance, especially during peak season.

 Best time: May-September